EFTsecure/woocommerce-gateway-eftsecure/README.md

-=== WooCommerce EftSecure Payment Gateway ===
+## EftSecure payment gateway plugin for WooCommerce

-Contributors: callpay
+**Contributors:** callpay

-Tags: eft, eftsecure, woocommerce
+**Tags:** eft, eftsecure, woocommerce

-Requires at least: 4.4
-Tested up to: 4.5
+**Tested:** WooCommerce V2.6.8

+### Description

-Take instant eft payments on your store using EftSecure.
+Take instant eft payments on your WooCommerce store using EftSecure.

-== Description ==

-Accept ABSA, Standard Bank, Capitec, Investec, FNB and Nedbank payments directly into your account.
+Accept ABSA, Standard Bank, Capitec, Investec, FNB and Nedbank payments directly into your bank account.

-EftSecure is available in:

-* South Africa
+### Installation

+1. Download or clone to your desktop.
+2. If downloaded as a zip archive, extract the Plugin folder to your desktop.
+3. Read through the "readme" file thoroughly to ensure you follow the installation instructions.
+4. With your FTP program, upload the Plugin folder to the wp-content/plugins folder in your WordPress directory online.
+5. Go to Plugins screen and find the newly uploaded Plugin in the list.
+6. Click Activate to activate it.

+### Setup

+1. Goto Plugins -> WooCommerce EftSecure Gateway -> Settings
+2. Insert API Username and Password
+3. Set optional parameters and save